open-telemetry/opamp-spec/specification.md

      Alternative Name (SAN) extension contains a `dNSName` or `iPAddress` entry matching the OpAMP server the Agent is connected to (using the same hostname matching rules as TLS).
 If the SAN check fails the Agent MUST terminate the connection.
+The leaf MAY carry more than one SAN entry; the Agent matches against the single host it actually connected to.
+This lets one signing certificate serve a deployment reachable through more than one hostname — for example, an OpAMP proxy in front of the origin server — without weakening the match: the Agent still requires the connected host to be present in the SAN set.
    * On successful validation, the Agent stores the validated leaf certificate (or its public key) for the duration of the session.
      For WebSocket transport the session ends when the connection closes.